Ajay Pittman

-Ayshia K. M. Pittman (born September 10, 1993) is an Seminole-American politician who currently serves as a member of the Oklahoma House of Representatives from the 99th district as a member of the Democratic Party.
+Ayshia K. M. Pittman (born September 10, 1993) is a Seminole-American politician who currently serves as a member of the Oklahoma House of Representatives from the 99th district as a member of the Democratic Party.
 She is the third Seminole to serve in the Oklahoma Legislature.

 Early life

 Ayshia K. M. Pittman was born on September 10, 1993, to Anastasia Pittman, who served in the Oklahoma House of Representatives from the 99th district and in the Oklahoma Senate.
 Pittman is a member of the Seminole Nation of Oklahoma, and is the great-great-granddaughter of Abner Burnett, who survived the Tulsa race massacre.
 Pittman attended the University of Oklahoma and graduated from the Oklahoma Policy Institute.

 Oklahoma House of Representatives

-Elections

-Pittman won the initial Democratic primary in 2018, against Nkem House, Crentha Sequoya Turner, and Steve Davis for a seat in the Oklahoma House of Representatives from the 99th district and defeated House in the runoff primary.
+Pittman filed to run for the 99th district of the Oklahoma House of Representatives in 2018, alongside fellow Democratic candidates Nkem House, Crentha Sequoya Turner, Chris Harrison, and Steve Davis.
+House filed contests of candidacy against Pittman and Harrison, with the Oklahoma State Election Board keeping Pittman on the ballot and removing Harrison.
+Pittman later advanced to a runoff alongside House, which she won.
 She succeeded Representative George E. Young, who had run for a seat in the Oklahoma Senate.
-She was the third Seminole to serve in the Oklahoma Legislature.